FourjsGenero/fgl_zoom/README.md

 # fgl_zoom
 fgl_zoom is a Genero library you can use to code all your zoom windows.
-What is a zoom window, alternative names include lookup window, query window, pick list is a window that appears when you click on a BUTTONEDIT button that allows you to select a value that will then be entered into the BUTTONEDIT field.
+What is a zoom window, alternative names include lookup window, query window, pick list.
+It is a window that appears when you click on a BUTTONEDIT button that allows you to select a value that will then be entered into the BUTTONEDIT field.

 We typically see this pattern when entering what is a foreign key to another table.
-The BUTTONEDIT requires entry of the key field and the zoom window allows you to list the key and data fields of the referenced table to select a value.
+The BUTTONEDIT requires entry of the key field and the zoom window allows you to list the key and data fields of the referenced table and to select a value.
 To narrow the list, a QBE option may also be available.

 These screenshot illustrates a typical usage,